Afod2000/IGPTX/README.md

 ## Introduction:

 + IGPTX is an AI-powered chatbot designed to engage in natural language conversations with users.
 Built using the powerful GPT (Generative Pre-trained Transformer) technology, IGPTX is capable of generating intelligent and contextually appropriate responses to a wide range of queries.
 Whether you're looking for advice, information, or just a friendly chat, IGPTX is always ready to help you out.
-So why not strike up a conversation with IGpt today and see where it takes you

 ## Requirements